OsamaASidd/Chatbot/README.md

 # AI
-It's just a simple web AI using OpenAI GPT-3 and flask (Python)
+It's just a simple AI using OpenAI GPT-3 and flask (Python)

 ## Setup